Bamboo Pulp Sanitary Products from China: A Sustainable Revolution in Hygiene

 Bamboo toilet paper has gained popularity for its softness, strength, and eco-friendly credentials.
 Unlike traditional wood-based toilet paper, which often relies on chlorine bleaching and contributes to deforestation, bamboo versions are typically unbleached or use minimal processing. - Sanitary Napkins

 Bamboo pulp has also made inroads into feminine hygiene products.
 Its natural antibacterial properties, derived from a compound called bamboo kun, help reduce irritation and odor, offering a healthier alternative to wood pulp-based sanitary pads.
-Pioneered in China, bamboo pulp sanitary napkins are 300% more absorbent than their wood counterparts and compostable, addressing both user comfort and waste concerns. - Kitchen Towels and Napkins
+China’s bamboo pulp sanitary napkins offer 300% more absorbency than wood-based ones and are fully compostable. - Kitchen Towels and Napkins

 Benefits Beyond Sustainability